Sola submachine gun

-The Sola is a submachine gun that was built by Societe Luxembourgeoise SA in Luxembourg between 1954 and 1957.
-It uses the 9×19mm Parabellum round and is capable of using MP 40-type magazines, which were popular around Europe at the time.
+The Sola is a submachine gun that was built by Société Luxembourgeoise d'Armes S.A. in Luxembourg between 1954 and 1957.
+It uses the 9×19mm Parabellum round and is capable of using Vigneron submachine gun magazines, which were popular around Europe at the time.
 This weapon saw service in Africa and several are still in use today.

 Overview

 The SOLA Super submachine gun is a blowback-operated, open-bolt, selective-fire weapon.

 The factory barrel comes with a built-in compensator.

 The fire selector is located on the left-hand side of the grip, and has three settings: Safe, semi-auto, and fully automatic.

 The ejection port comes with a dust cover that, when closed, locks the bolt in position.

 The weapon is fed from a 32-round (standard) staggered magazine.

 The rear iron sights are flip-up, while the front is fixed in the "blade" pattern; The sights are marked for 50 (handgun range) and 150 meters.

 The gun comes standard with a retractable shoulder stock.

-The gun is cheap and "short-lived", breaking after only a relatively short period of use.